 - Second Violation or subsequent violations- $400 reinstatement fee and a mandatory four-month registration suspension.

 If you are involved in an accident without insurance

 Motorists will face a 90 day driver’s license suspension if they fail to pay the civil penalty within 45 days or fail to request a hearing with ALEA’s Driver’s License Division.

 How does this affect insurance rates for Alabama insurance consumers?

-Drivers who are driving without insurance cause rates to go up, the more uninsured motorists the higher the rates, by following the law and obtaining liability insurance you are helping stabilize insurance rates.
+Drivers who are driving without insurance cause rates to go up; the more uninsured motorists on Alabama roads, the higher the rates.
+By following the law and obtaining liability insurance you are helping stabilize insurance rates.

 Liability Insurance Coverage Requirements